Foreword

 These are the least memory intensive only taking a single bit of storage.

-To write a boolean simply write true
+To write a boolean simply write true or false.

 How Functions Work